Cultural impact of the Beatles: Hair length and clothing

 The Beatles' emergence coincided with a new consideration for the concept of male beauty and its elevation in importance beside feminine attractiveness.
 According to Marwick, the group's appearance and Kennedy's provided "the two great points of reference in this respect".
 The Beatles were dubbed "moptops" by some British tabloids in reference to their haircut, a mid-length hairstyle that was widely mocked by adults.
 It was unusually long for the era and became an emblem of rebellion to the burgeoning youth culture.

 In their 1986 book Re-making Love: The Feminization of Sex, authors Barbara Ehrenreich, Elizabeth Hess and Gloria Jacobs said that the Beatles' haircuts signalled androgyny and thus presented a less threatening version of male sexuality to teenage girls, while their presentable suits meant they seemed less "sleazy" than Presley to middle-class whites.

 Russian historian Mikhail Safonov wrote in 2003 that in the Brezhnev-era Soviet Union, mimicking the Beatles' hairstyle was seen as highly rebellious.
-Young people were called "hairies" by their elders, and were arrested and forced to have their hair cut in police stations.
+Young people were called "hairies" by their elders, and would be stopped in the street and forced to have their hair cut in police stations.

 As a result of the Beatles, the traditional American male look of crewcuts or combed-back hair was replaced by a preference for long hair.

 Clothing styles were similarly influenced, firstly by the band's Pierre Cardin suits and Cuban-heeled Beatle boots, and later by the Carnaby Street mod fashions they wore.
 Along with the Rolling Stones, Dylan and the Who, the Beatles inspired thousands of young men to wear pop art-themed designs.
 In the late 1960s, the band's adoption of Nehru jackets and other Indian-style clothing was highly influential on Western fashion.
-In his 1970 "Lennon Remembers" interview, Lennon complained: "When we got here [to the US], you were all walking around in fuckin' Bermuda shorts with Boston crew cuts and stuff on your teeth ...
+In his 1970 "Lennon Remembers" interview, Lennon complained: "When we got here [to the US], you were all walking around in fuckin' Bermuda shorts with Boston crew cuts and stuff on your teeth [...]
 The chicks looked like 1940s horses.
 There was no conception of dress or any of that jazz."
 Writing in 2002, music journalist David Fricke said Lennon was "right" in his withering assessment of American youth, adding that Americans were "psychologically stuck in the surface white-bread calm of the 1950s" and "ripe for blindsiding".

-The Chinese name for the Beatles is 披头士 (Simplified) or 披頭士 (Traditional), Pītóushì in Modern Standard Mandarin.
-Shanghai Daily stated that the characters chosen for the Chinese name reflect the musicians' hairdos, with the first two characters referring to unruly hair; the first character alone refers to putting something on shoulders, something done with hair.
+The Chinese name for the Beatles (披头士 (披頭士), Pītóushì in Modern Standard Mandarin), uses characters chosen to reflect the musicians' hairdos, with the first two characters referring to unruly hair; the first character alone refers to putting something on shoulders, or something done with hair.